 - 1. List all graduate courses you have taken or plan to take in chronological order. - 2.
 If you had your course requirements reduced according to the department procedures, you do not include them on this list.
 Do not list them as waived or as credit already received.
 Simply do not include them anywhere on the plan of study. - 3.
 Add up the total number of credits. - a.
 For Ph.D.
-Plan of Study, do not forget to include at least 15 credits of GRAD6950/6960, which are required for all doctoral students, in your total. - b.
+Plan of Study, do not forget to include at least 15 credits of GRAD6950 or 6960, which are required for all doctoral students, in your total. - b.
 For M.A.
-Plan A (Thesis) Plan of Study, do not forget to include at least 9 credits of GRAD5950/5960 in your total. - 4.
-For M.A. only, do not include transfer credits from page 3 in your total on page 2. - 5.
-For M.A. only, sign and date page 2. - 6.
-For Ph.D., sign and date page 1. - 7.
-Obtain signatures of all committee members.
+Plan A (Thesis) Plan of Study, do not forget to include at least 9 credits of GRAD5950 in your total. - 4.
+Do not include related credits from page 3 in your total on page 2. - 5.
+For M.A. only, sign and date page 2.